Arch-Network/book/src/getting-started/quick-start.md

 In this guide, you'll set up a complete local development environment for building applications on Arch Network.
 You'll:

 - 🏗️ Set up Bitcoin Core for local blockchain development
-- ⚡ Configure Titan for efficient blockchain queries
+- ⚡ Configure Titan for efficient blockchain queries and access to inscriptions & runes protocols
 - 🔧 Launch the Arch Network local validator
 - 🎮 Test your setup with some fun experiments!

+## 💡 Why Titan?

+Titan is a crucial component of the Arch Network development environment:

+- **Bitcoin Data Indexer**: Titan indexes and provides efficient access to Bitcoin blockchain data.
+- **Advanced Protocol Support**: Specially designed to handle Bitcoin's emerging token protocols like Ordinals (inscriptions) and Runes.
+- **Real-Time Updates**: Features subscription mechanisms that allow applications to receive immediate notifications of new blocks and transactions.
+- **Performance-Oriented**: Utilizes RocksDB for efficient storage and retrieval of blockchain data, critical for dApp performance.

 ## ⏱️ Time Estimate
 - Total time: 45-60 minutes